 The circuit should read from left to right when possible.

-Male bitSnap connectors are inputs, and must be placed on the left side of the frame, Female bitSnap connectors are outputs, and must be located on the right side of the frame.
+Male bitSnap connectors are inputs, and must be placed on the left side of the frame.
+Female bitSnap connectors are outputs, and must be located on the right side of the frame.

 The bitSnap symbol terminals are labeled VCC, SIG, and GND.
 Each of these pins must be connected to the NET corresponding to those labels.